Distributed Deep Forest and its Application to Automatic Detection of Cash-out Fraud: Application

-Cash-out, which means pursuing cash gains using illegal or insincere means, is a troublesome problem in the scenario of credit card and public accumulation funds.
-Similar to credit card, Ant Credit Pay is a credit production provided by Alipay, and the automatic detection of the cash-out fraud for Ant Credit Pay is pretty crucial for risk control.
-The cash-out fraud by Ant Credit Pay always follows the following process: the shopper makes a transaction to the seller with Alipay by scanning a QR code, the Ant Credit Pay is selected to by the choice of payment, and then the shopper can get cash-out from the seller.
-These activities of cash-out fraud may give potential threat to the credit system.
-Without a proper strategy to detect them, millions of CNY may lost each day.
-What we need to do is to detect the potential hazard of cash-out when a QR code is scanned for the transaction, and disable Ant Credit Pay for payment if this transaction is detected to be a highly possible cash-out fraud, so that the economic loss can be avoided.
+Cash-out, which means pursuing cash gains using illegal or insincere means, is a troublesome problem in the scenario of the credit card, public accumulation funds and credit financial companies like Ant Financial.
+Similar to the credit card, Ant Credit Pay is a credit production provided by Alipay.
+Alipay provides each user with a certain amount of credit, and the user can consume with the credit but not money to buy anything using Alipay and pay back later, which is pretty similar to the use of credit card.
+However, there are always some people who try to pursuing illegal gain from these credit productions, and this becomes a serious threat for companies like Ant Financial.
+Thus, the automatic detection of the cash-out fraud for Ant Credit Pay and the corresponding treatment strategy for the detected potential cash-out transactions are pretty crucial for risk control in these companies.

+The cash-out fraud by Ant Credit Pay always follows the following process: the shopper makes a transaction to the seller with Alipay by scanning a QR code, and pay to the seller using Ant Credit Pay.
+In this way, the credit but not the money of the shopper is consumed and the shopper can get cash from the seller.
+The threat is that the shopper will not pay back the money later, which will result in an economic loss for the company.
+And also, similar activities like the cash-out fraud may give a potential threat to the credit system.
+Without a proper strategy to detect them, millions of CNY may lose each day.
+What we need to do is to provide the system with the ability of detecting the potential hazard of cash-out when a QR code is scanned for a transaction, and the system can automatically disable the consuming of the credit in Ant Credit Pay for this payment if the transaction is detected to be a highly possible cash-out fraud, so that the shopper can only consume with money but not the credit; thus, the economic loss can be avoided.